elixir-cloud-aai/proWES/README.md

-proWES is a robust and scalable [Global Alliance for Genomics and Health (GA4GH)][res-ga4gh] [Workflow Execution Service (WES) API][res-ga4gh-wes] gateway that may play a pivotal role in augmenting the capabilities of your GA4GH Cloud ecosystem by offering flexible middleware injection or effective workflow deployment across a range of federated workflow management system deployments.
+proWES is a robust and scalable [Global Alliance for Genomics and Health (GA4GH)][res-ga4gh] [Workflow Execution Service (WES) API][res-ga4gh-wes] gateway that may play a pivotal role in augmenting the capabilities of your GA4GH Cloud ecosystem by offering flexible middleware injection for effective workflow deployment across a range of federated workflow management system deployments.

 ## Description